-Following the previous actuarial valuation, as at 31 December 2007, the Union Trustees and the Pension Scheme Trustees were concerned about the deteriorating financial position within the Fund, together with that of the Baptist Union Staff Pension Scheme.
-In particular, there was a likelihood that if provision for defined benefit pensions continued, the contributions for employers would continue to increase and become unsustainable..
-Therefore, after a long review process, and due consultation with members and Churches, the defined benefit schemes were closed to further accrual on 31 December 2011, and replaced by a defined contribution arrangement (the DC Plan within the Scheme), invested and administered by Legal and General with effect from 1 January 2012.
+Following the previous actuarial valuation, as at 1 January 2008, the Union Trustees and the Pension Scheme Trustees were concerned about the deteriorating financial position within the Scheme, together with that of the Baptist Ministers' Pension Fund.
+In particular, there was a likelihood that if provision for defined benefit pensions continued, the contributions for employers would continue to increase and become unsustainable.
+Therefore, after a long review process, and due consultation with members and employers, the defined benefit schemes were closed to further accrual on 31 December 2011, and replaced by a defined contribution arrangement (the DC Plan within the Baptist Pension Scheme), invested and administered by Legal and General with effect from 1 January 2012.

-Members' benefits built up within the Fund (now the DB Plan within the Scheme) before 2012 remain unchanged.
-Contributing members of the Fund at the end of 2011 automatically became members of the new DC Plan unless they indicated that they did not wish to enter the new scheme.
+Members' benefits built up within the Scheme before 2012 remain unchanged.
+Contributing members of the Scheme at the end of 2011 automatically became members of the new DC Plan unless they indicated that they did not wish to enter the new scheme.
 The new scheme also provides good benefits in the event of death in service, and there are parallel insured arrangements for paying income to members who are unable to work due to long term periods of ill-health.
-There are transitional arrangements to ensure that benefit entitlements on death or ill-health retirement under the old scheme are not taken away from existing members of that scheme.
+There are transitional arrangements to ensure that benefit entitlements on death or ill-health retirement under the Scheme are not taken away from existing members.